Intellectual history: Foucault's approach

 Michel Foucault rejected narrative, the historian's traditional mode of communication, because of what he believed to be the shallow treatment of facts, figures, and people in a long period, rather than deep research that shows the interconnections among the facts, figures, and people of a specific period of history.
 Foucault said that historians should reveal historical descriptions through the use of different perspectives of the "archaeology of knowledge", whose historical method for writing history is in four ideas.
 First, the archaeology of knowledge defines the period of history through philosophy, by way of the discourses among thought, representation, and themes.
 Second, that the notion of discontinuity has an important role in the disciplines of history.
 Third, that discourse does not seek to grasp the moment in history, wherein the social and the persons under study are inverted into each other.
 Fourth, that Truth is not the purpose of history, but the discourse contained in history.

 Global intellectual history

 In the 21st century, the field of global intellectual history has received increased attention.
 In 2013, Samuel Moyn and Andrew Sartori published the anthology Global Intellectual History.

-In 2016, the Routledge journal Global Intellectual History (ed.
-Richard Whatmore) was established.
+In 2016, the Routledge journal Global Intellectual History (edited by Richard Whatmore) was established.
 J. G. A. Pocock and John Dunn are among those who recently have argued for a more global approach to intellectual history in contrast to Eurocentrism.